 The goal of a MAYS audition is for the Artistic Directors to hear you play at your musical best, to ensure that you are placed in an orchestra where you will be surrounded by musicians of similar strength and challenged on a weekly basis.
 With that in mind, the three elements in a MAYS audition are scales, solo, and sight-reading.
 In each, the Artistic Directors will be listening for your overall sound quality, your sense of pitch, accuracy of rhythm, and observing your technique.
-If you have any questions, please contact our Program Manager and one of our Artistic Directors will call you personally.
+If you have any questions, please contact one of our Artistic Directors here.

 Each MAYS Orlando audition has three parts: